TugboatQA/docs/building-a-preview/administer-previews/index.md

    available to Preview.
 5. Press the **Build Preview** button to begin the build.

+While the Preview is building, you'll see the Preview appear in the **Latest Previews** section, with a yellow status indicator _building_.

+When the Preview is ready, the Preview button will turn blue, and you'll see a green status indicator _ready_.
+Press the Preview button to view the Preview.
+While you're at it, go ahead and
+[share your Preview](../share-a-preview/index.md) - we know you're proud of your work!

+#### Visual Walkthrough

+Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the upper-right of the Tugboat screen.

+Select the project where you want to build a Preview.

+Click the name of the repo that contains the code you want to use to build the Preview.

+Scroll down to the **Available to Build** section; by default, you'll see _Pull Requests_, but you can switch to view Branches or Tags that are available to Preview.

+Press the **Build Preview** button to begin the build.

 ![Build preview](../_images/available_to_build.png)

 While the Preview is building, you'll see the Preview appear in the **Latest